Mount Vernon: Grounds

+The Mount Vernon Estate was established on marine sediments with variable though generally medium to moderately coarse texture.
+The bowling green and surroundings for most of the buildings, including the mansion, are mapped as Kingstowne-Beltsville complex of loam, sandy clay loam, fine sandy loam or sandy loam.
+The Farm is on silt loams of Wheaton and Codorus series with a small representation of Hatboro silt loam where drainage is poor.
+Nearer to the shore, Sassafras and Marumsco soils are common.
+All soils at Mount Vernon are very strongly acid (pH 4.6-5.0) in their natural state.

 The gardens and grounds contain English boxwoods, taken from cuttings sent by Major General Henry Lee III a Governor of Virginia and the father of Robert E. Lee, which were planted in 1786 by George Washington and now crowd the entry path.
 A carriage road skirts a grassy bowling green to approach the mansion entrance.
 To each side of the green is a garden contained by red brick walls.
 These Colonial Revival gardens grew the household's vegetables, fruit and other perishable items for consumption.
 The upper garden, located to the north, is bordered by the greenhouse.
 Ha-ha walls are used to separate the working farm from the pleasure grounds that Washington created for his family and guests.
 The overseer's quarter, spinning room, salt house, and gardener's house are between the upper garden and the mansion.

 The lower garden, or southern garden, is bordered on the east by the storehouse and clerk's quarters, smokehouse, wash house, laundry yard, and coach house.
 A paddock and stable are on the southern border of the garden; east of them, a little down the hillside, is the icehouse.

 The tomb, in which George and Martha Washington were originally interred, is located along the river.
 The newer tomb, in which the bodies of George and Martha Washington have rested since 1831, is south of the fruit garden; the slave burial ground is nearby, a little farther down the hillside.
 A "Forest Trail" runs through woods down to a recreated pioneer farm site on low ground near the river; the 4 acre working farm includes a re-creation of Washington's 16-sided treading barn.

 A museum and education center are on the grounds and exhibit examples of Washington's survey equipment, weapons, and clothing, and the dentures worn by Washington as the first U.S. president.
 In 2013, the Fred W. Smith National Library for the Study of George Washington opened on Mount Vernon; the library, which is open for scholarship by appointment only, fosters new scholarship about George Washington and safeguards original Washington books and manuscripts.